 The court also noted that although there was a required criminal background check from a third-party provider and an orientation session on how to use the application software platform, the couriers were not thereafter required to report to any supervisor and they “unilaterally retain the unfettered discretion as to whether to even log on to Postmates’ platform and actually work.”
 Despite the fact that there was some “incidental control” exercised by Postmates over the couriers, such as Postmates’ determining the fee to be charged to the customer and the rate to be paid to the courier, the tracking of the deliveries in real time. and the handling of customer complaints, the court concluded that those factors were not substantial enough to establish an employer-employee relationship.
-In the Matter of Vega (Postmates), 2018 NY Slip Op 04610 (3d Dep’t June 21, 2018).
+In the Matter of Vega (Postmates), 2018 NY Slip Op 04610 (App.
+Div.
+3d Dep’t June 21, 2018).

 JURY VERDICT AGAINST ADULT ENTERTAINMENT CLUB IN AN IC MISCLASSIFICATION CASE WILL COST $1.8 MILLION.
 A Florida jury has found an adult entertainment club liable to eight exotic dancers for a reported $1.8 million finding the dancers had been misclassified as independent contractors.
 Miami strip club, King of Diamonds, and its owner, were found liable for misclassification in violation of the overtime and minimum wage provisions of the Fair Labor Standards Act.
 In addition to assessments of unpaid wage and hour amounts, liquidated damages will reportedly be paid to the dancers following the jury’s finding that the club and its owner either knew or showed reckless disregard for the FLSA when they misclassified the dancers as independent contractors.
 One of the dancers will receive an additional $75,000 plus liquidated damages due to the jury’s determination that she was discharged by the club because she filed a lawsuit against it and/or refused to sign an arbitration agreement after the lawsuit was filed.